litestar-org/litestar/docs/usage/7-middleware.md

 an [exception handler](17-exceptions#exception-handling), middlewares are still applied to it.
 The one limitation on this though are the two exceptions that can be raised by the ASGI router - `404 Not Found` and `405 Method Not Allowed`.
 These exceptions are raised before them middleware stack is called, and are only handled by exceptions handlers defined on the Starlite app instance itself.
-Thus if you need to modify the responses generated for these exceptions, you will need to define a custom exception handler on the app instance.
+Thus, if you need to modify the responses generated for these exceptions, you will need to define a custom exception handler on the app instance.